particle-iot/docs/src/content/hardware/migration-guides/msom-e-series-migration-guide.md

 ### PMIC and Fuel gauge

-The E Series, E Series, Boron, and Tracker SoM all include the PMIC (bq24195) and battery fuel gauge (MAX17043) on the module itself.
+The E-Series, E-Series, Boron, and Tracker SoM all include the PMIC (bq24195) and battery fuel gauge (MAX17043) on the module itself.

 On the M-SoM, the PMIC and fuel gauge are optional.
 For example, if you are powering by an external power supply and not using a battery, you can omit the components entirely.